bvbohnen/X3_Customizer/Documentation.md

  * 2.07:
    - Minor tweak to Add_Ship_Variants, allowing selection of which variant will be set to 0 when an existing variant is used as a base ship.
    - Adjust_Missile_Damage has new parameters to scale missile ware volume and price in line with the damage adjustment.
+ * 2.08:
+   - Added Adjust_Gate_Rings.
+   - Removed Swap_Standard_Gates_To_Terran_Gates, which is replaced by an option in the new transform.